aportno/ethereum-sandbox/solidity-dev-guide/README.md

 * Section 1 - What is Ethereum?
 * Section 2 - Smart Contracts with Solidity
 * Section 3 - Advanced Smart Contracts

+### Debugs:
+* Section 3 - cannot compile successfully with the variable `const contractFileName = 'Lottery.sol';`.
+The actual name `contractFileName` is considered a string in the compiler